1947

 house- the studio.
 Summer of 1948 or 1949.

-Above Helen and Rosie on the Apache Fires sun-deck (1948).
-Notice the chimney is still not
+Helen and Rosie on the Apache Fires sun-deck (1948).
+Notice the chimney is still not completely

-completely finished at this early date- eventually though the stone was placed to the top.
+finished at this early date- eventually though stone was placed on up to the top.

-shown currently above.
-To the right is the
+currently (above).
+To the (right) is the built-in

 Fryes for entertaining (seen directly behind

-mid-1970's and objected vehemently- feeling it ruined the historic value of the structure.
-For
+was orchestrated and objected vehemently, feeling it ruined the historic value of the structure.

-years, Helen lovingly picked out thousands of beautiful sand stones to be used in construction of
+In the early 1940's, Helen lovingly picked out hundreds of beautiful sandstones to be used in

 When the Jack Fryes' move into their new home at Smoke Trail Ranch-